-The first thing to do after completing the object teaching is to add a Move node to the snapshot position.
+The first thing to do after completing the object teaching is to add a Move node to the Snapshot position.
 When you exit the object teaching wizard, the robot arm is already in the Snapshot position location.
-You can simply add a MoveJ command before the Cam Locate node and set it to the location the robot arm is at (see Snapshot_pos_1 from the next figure).
+You can simply add a MoveJ command before the Cam Locate node and set it to the location of the robot arm.

-Make sure the robot arm is moved to the snapshot position before executing the Cam Locatenode in the robot program.
+Make sure the robot arm is moved to the Snapshot position before executing the Cam Locate node in the robot program.